Security and Web Server Guide

 - Redirect visitors to other sites

-- Use your website to attack other websites, bringing them down
+- Use your website to attack other websites, bringing them offline

-- Replace your sites contents with other content depending on the hacker's objectives.
+- Replace your site content with other content, the subject of which varies depending on the hacker's objectives.

 Intrusion and Brute Force